k98kurz/brainfuck-machine/readme.md

 # Brainfuck Machine

-The purpose of this project is to implement as simple virtual machine that simulates a planned Minecraft redstone computer project.
+The purpose of this project is to implement a simple virtual machine that simulates a planned Minecraft redstone computer project.
 The ISA is simple and intended to be packed into 8-bit opcodes containing 4-bit operator and 4-bit operand.

 ## Instruction Set Architecture

-### Hardware
+### Hardware (Abstraction)

-The hardware of the system contains of the following:
+The hardware abstraction of the system contains of the following:

 - Program ROM: an addressable module of registers that contain opcodes
 - Program Pointer: a register containing the address of the current opcode